pnp/blog/content/post/viva-connections-toolkit-vscode-v-2-5-release/index.md

 ![samples](images/samples.png)

 Previously Viva Connection Toolkit had 4 different sample galleries and we needed to know if we wanted a web part, extension, or ACE.
 In the real world that's not always the case.
-Usually, we are looking for the solution for our problem, inspiration, or a starting point to kick off our work.
+Usually, we are looking for the solution to our problem, inspiration, or a starting point to kick off our work.
 At the very start, it's not always important what kind of project it will be as long as it will get the job done.
 So we merged all of the sample galleries into one single, responsive, and dynamic gallery 💪.

 ![samples welcome](images/samples-welcome.png)